anthony2025/roses-daycare/README.md

 - `$ yarn start` will run the app's development server at [http://localhost:3000](http://localhost:3000) with hot module reloading.

 ## Production
-- `yarn build` creates a production build by default.
+- `$ yarn build` creates a production build by default.
    To create a development build, set the `NODE_ENV` environment variable to `development` while running this command.
-- `yarn run clean` will delete built resources.
+- `$ yarn run clean` will delete built resources.

+## To Do
+  * CSS variables
+  * PropTypes, DefaultProps
+  * Componentize
+  * Flow
+  * Replace react-modal with a custom modal per react-modal-dialog specifications